Halal In Japan Blog

 Japan Regional Rail Passes

-Regional JR companies also sell their own passes that cover only parts of the country.
+Regional JR companies also sell their own passes that cover different regions or routes in the country.
 They often cover private lines in the covered area.
-So if you are spending several days in a particular area, it may pay to consider a regional pass.
+So, if you are spending several days in a particular area, then they may be a better deal than the national JR pass.
+Unlike the national Rail Pass, many of these can be purchased in the country at any major JR station, but they're still mostly limited to individuals with visitor visas.

-Related Reading:
+Related Links:

 Halal In Japan Banner